 - Demonstrated financial need

-Applicants for the MSS program 2016-2017 should apply online on the ISU website and send the requested documents by 30 June 2016.
+Applicants for the MSS program 2017-2018 should apply online on the ISU website and send the requested documents by 15 March 2017 if they are requesting scholarships, and by 30 June 2017 if they have already secured their tuition fees.

-SSP16 applicants should apply online on the ISU website and send the requested documents by 30 April 2016.
+SSP17 applicants should apply online on the ISU website and send the requested documents by 31 January 2017 if they are requesting scholarships, and by 30 April 2017 if they have already secured their tuition fees.

-SH-SSP16 applicants should apply online on the ISU website and send the requested documents by 31 October 2016 if they are in need of financial aid, and by 30 November 2016 otherwise.
+SH-SSP17 applicants should apply online on the ISU website and send the requested documents by 31 October 2016 if they are in need of financial aid, and by 30 November 2016 if they have already secured their tuition fees.

 Financial aid will be awarded within the limits of funds available, so early applications are highly recommended.
 Please note that the relevant box on the Confidential Financial Information form of the application must be checked.
 It is recommended that candidates make a personal effort to raise funds enabling them to attend the program.
 Such initiatives are taken into consideration when ISU allocates funding.